Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia. These seizures are not related to an existing brain condition.

 You may be given medicine to prevent seizures.
 These medicines are called anticonvulsants.

-Your doctor may prescribe medicine to lower high blood pressure.
+Your provider may give medicine to lower high blood pressure.
 If your blood pressure stays high, delivery may be needed, even if it is before the baby is due.

 - Separation of the placenta (placenta abruptio)